With cannabis use becoming more commonplace, some health-conscious consumers have begun wondering how it may affect cholesterol levels.

 - Not smoking (smoking raises LDL levels and decreases HDL)

-If an individual cannot control their cholesterol by making these lifestyle adjustments, their doctor may prescribe cholesterol-lowering medication.
-Some of the most common cholesterol drugs are called statins, including:
+If an individual cannot control their cholesterol by making these lifestyle adjustments, their doctor may prescribe a cholesterol-lowering medication.
+Some of the most common cholesterol drugs are called ‘statins’, including:

-These medications are usually effective but can cause unpleasant side effects.
+Although these medications have demonstrated their efficacy in robust clinical trials, unpleasant side effects can still occur.
 Therefore, some people are looking for more natural alternatives and may be wondering whether cannabis or CBD could help.

 So, how does cannabis affect cholesterol?
 Let’s take a look.